Gustavo Petro: 2018 presidential campaign

 In 2018, Gustavo Petro was again a presidential candidate, this time getting the second best result in voting counting in the first round on 27 May, and advanced to the second round.
 His campaign was run by publicists Ángel Beccassino, Alberto Cienfuegos and Luis Fernando Pardo.
 A lawsuit was filed by citizens against Iván Duque, Petro's right-wing opponent, alleging bribery and fraud.
 The news chain Wradio made the lawsuit public on 11 July, which was presented to the CNE ('Consejo Nacional Electoral', National Electoral Council, by its acronym in Spanish).
 The state of the lawsuit will be defined by the Magistrado Alberto Yepes.

 Petro's platform emphasized support for universal health care, public banking, a rejection of proposals to expand fracking and mining in favor of investing in clean energy, and land reform.
 Before the runoff, Petro received endorsements from senator-elect Antanas Mockus and senator Claudia López Hernández, both members of the Green Alliance.

 In the second round of voting, Duque won the election with more than 10 million votes, while Petro took second place with 8 million votes.
-Duque was inaugurated on 7 August; meanwhile, Petro returned to the Senate.
-He served until the inauguration of a new congress in 2022.
+Duque was inaugurated on 7 August.
+Petro returned to the Senate.